vtransy/magento-2-download-invoice-pdf/README.md

 - Remove all object manager
 - Fix bug for download invoice of Check / Money order payment method

-Plase place this link to page you which you allow customer download invoice http://<your_website_url>/pdf_invoice_frontend/invoice/pdfdownload/?invoice_id=<invoice_id>
+Please place this link to page you which you allow customer download invoice http://<your_website_url>/pdf_invoice_frontend/invoice/pdfdownload/?invoice_id=<invoice_id>